 I am accredited with The British Association for Counselling and Psychotherapy meaning my practice has been deemed sufficiently ethical

-I am experienced in working with stress, depression, anxiety, trauma, bereavement, anger, low self-esteem, sexuality and more
+I am experienced in working with anxiety, stress, trauma, bereavement, anger, low self-esteem, sexuality and more

-I have significant experience in working with those who have experienced historic or recent sexual abuse/violence
+I have significant experience in working with those who have experienced recent and/or historic rape and/or sexual abuse/violence/exploitation

-I specialise in working with boys and men affected by historic or recent sexual abuse/violence
+I specialise in working with boys and men affected by recent and/or historic sexual abuse/violence including males from the world of sport

 I have over six years' experience of counselling those affected by bereavement via Cruse Bereavement Care